Sage/sinject/README.md

 **Dependency Contracts**

 Dependency contracts can be defined to validate registered dependencies are valid for the task they are being registered for.
+(If you are familiar with other type based languages then you can think of this as an Interface)

 To create a dependency contract you need to create a new class with empty methods for each of the methods that the dependency needs to respond to in order to fulfill it's role: